Q. Can my child work non-union if we do Financial Core?

 Actors don’t want to share because they are afraid of the stigma associated with it by other actors (see below).
 They also don’t want to divulge their secret for getting jobs!

 SAG used to have a sort of “don’t-ask-don’t-tell policy”, but launched an awareness campaign regarding financial core many years ago.
-They are now taking a pro-active approach to educate actors on what their rights are, and what the consequences are of going Fi-core, in hopes that actors will choose membership.
-This new approach has included a new committee, a protest at a non-union commercial in LA, press releases, a new reinstatement policy, a website page.
-If it is a secret, it isn’t likely to be much longer.
+They took a pro-active approach to educate actors on what their rights are, and what the consequences are of going Fi-core, in hopes that actors will choose membership.
+This approach has included a new committee, a protest at a non-union commercial in LA, press releases, a new reinstatement policy, a website page.
+It isn’t a secret.

 Q. Is all that political belief stuff in the history section still true?
 Are beliefs still a legitimate reason to go Financial Core?